CloudI/CloudI/README.markdown

 * a normal autotools/rebar build system is used that doesn't attempt to install critical dependencies locally (it just requires that they exist)
-* restarting stopped (e.g., SIGSTOP) OS processes is not implemented in 0.1.1 (but may be added back, as necessary)
+* restarting stopped (e.g., SIGSTOP) OS processes is not implemented in 0.1.2 (but may be added back, as necessary)

 The default configuration runs the hexadecimal PI test using the Bailey-Borwein-Plouffe formula and verifies that the digits are correct (the test can be found in src/tests/hexpi/).
 A HTTP test also is in the default configuration and uses the command line curl for simple test cases (the test can be found in src/tests/http/ with the client script run.sh).
+Another HTTP test is provided that can be used for load tests (the test can be found in src/tests/http_req/) and provides a basic HTTP server for static files (content is cached and not updated dynamically, since it just demonstrates basic cloudi_job_filesystem functionality) that are located at src/tests/http_req/public_html/.

 CloudI currently supports the following databases: